Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 environment should be thoroughly assessed before behavioral training and management begins.
 Parents, family members,

 teachers, and caregivers of the autistic child should all be trained in these techniques.
-Some treatment approaches of behavioral
+Some treatment approaches of

-Handicapped Children).
+Communication Handicapped Children).

 Music Therapy

 Many individuals with autism have been treated with music therapy with varying degrees of success.
-This therapy uses music as
+This therapy uses music

-trained music therapists include activities such as singing, moving to music and playing instruments in their sessions.
+Specially trained music therapists include activities such as singing, moving to music and playing instruments in their sessions.

 The idea behind music therapy is that music has been shown to affect a different part of the brain than verbal communication